twy80/toys/README.md

 # [TWY's Playground](https://twy80-toys-home-3xaua9.streamlit.app/)

-* This is for my students and currently discusses the following toy examples:
+* This is for my students and currently covers the following toy examples:

-  - simulating dynamical systems described by differential equations;
+  - Simulation of dynamical systems described by differential equations

-  - SVD (Sinular Value Decomposition) and its relation to PCA (Principal Component Analysis);
+  - SVD (Sinular Value Decomposition) and its relation to PCA (Principal Component Analysis)

-  - SVD of an image file, which results in some sort of image compression;
+  - SVD of an image file, which results in some sort of image compression

-  - Fourier transform (of sound waves), which is an essential concept in signals and systems;
+  - Fourier transform (of sound waves), which is an essential concept in signals and systems

-  - and using OpenAI APIs, which is added for fun.
+  - Use of OpenAI APIs, which is added for fun.

 * All the pages and scripts are written in python using the Streamlit framework.